Geological Disposal

 Implementation, scrutiny and regulation

-Government has tasked Radioactive Waste Management Ltd (RWM) with responsibility for implementing geological disposal on NDA’s behalf.
+Government has tasked Nuclear Waste Services (NWS) with responsibility for implementing geological disposal on NDA’s behalf.

 The Committee on Radioactive Waste Management (CoRWM) provides independent scrutiny and advice to Government on the long-term management of radioactive wastes.